Joel Dawit Makonnen: Career

 In 2009 Makonnen began working as the director of grants for Humanities DC, a non-profit affiliate of the National Endowment for the Humanities.
 He was a legal intern at the United Nations in 2011 before working as a law clerk in international trade and equal opportunity employment in 2013.
 From 2016 until 2017 Makonnen was a compliance project manager at a real estate corporation.
 Since 2017 he has worked for Otsuka Pharmaceutical as a legal aid and corporate counsel.
 Makonnen is the board director and a co-owner of the Wabe Shebelle Hotel in Addis Ababa.
 He is also a co-founder and the country director of Alchemy World Projects USA, a non-governmental organization focused on creating schools and entrepreneurship curriculums for impoverished youth in Ethiopia.

-On August 10, 2018 Makonnen wrote an op-ed for True Africa about political change, national unity, and social progress in Ethiopia.
+On August 10, 2018, Makonnen wrote an op-ed for True Africa about political change, national unity, and social progress in Ethiopia.

 In November 2018, Makonnen and his wife launched Old World/New World Productions, a media company that produces documentaries, feature films, and television shows focused on Africa and the African diaspora.
 In 2021, Makonnen co-authored a children's book with Kwame Mbalia titled Last Gate of the Emperor.

 Personal life

-Makonnen met American philanthropist Ariana Austin, daughter of Bobby William Austin and Joy Ford Austin, at Pearl nightclub in Washington, D.C. in December 2005.
+Makonnen met American philanthropist Ariana Joy Lalita Austin, daughter of Bobby William Austin and Joy Ford Austin, at Pearl nightclub in Washington, D.C., in December 2005.
 They got engaged in 2014.
-Makonnen and Austin were married on September 9, 2017, in an Ethiopian Orthodox ceremony at Debra Genet Medhanealem Ethiopian Orthodox Tewahido Church in Temple Hills, Maryland.
+Makonnen and Austin were married on September 9, 2017, in an Ethiopian Orthodox ceremony at Debre Genet Medhanealem Ethiopian Orthodox Tewahido Church in Temple Hills, Maryland.
 Their wedding was featured in The New York Times and went viral, receiving international attention.
 The wedding was officiated by thirteen priests and included a coronation ceremony where both the bride and groom were crowned.
 Their wedding reception was held at Foxchase Manor in Manassas, Virginia.
-Over three hundred guests attended the five days of wedding festivities, which correlated with the Ethiopian New Year, starting on September 5 and ending on September 10th.
+Over three hundred guests attended the five days of wedding festivities, which correlated with the Ethiopian New Year, starting on September 5 and ending on September 10.
 Guests included Prince Ermias Sahle Selassie, Prince Paul Makonnen, Prince Phillip Makonnen, Prince Beedemariam Makonnen, Princess Mary Asfaw Wossen, Johnnetta Cole, Sharon Pratt, and Brandon Todd.

 Makonnen speaks English, Amharic, French, Italian and Spanish.